Meet the hacker mom big companies hire for cybersecurity

 Breaking News Emails

 MISSOULA, Montana — Americans are under attack, and the weapon is now your computer.
-Every 40 seconds, there is a cyber attack; the criminals are getting smarter, their attacks are getting more and more sophisticated.
+Every 40 seconds, there is a cyber attack.
+The criminals are getting smarter, and their attacks are getting more and more sophisticated.

 Our best line of defense may not be the FBI or Congress, it may be people like 38-year-old Sherri Davidoff.
 Davidoff, a mother of two who lives in this scenic college town at the foot of the Bitterroot Mountains, is a "white hat" hacker — meaning she hacks into computer systems, but for the good guys.